rizqimtiaz/EcoOracle/README.md

   appending a transaction and an event to the network log.

 Run the autonomous oracle across all parcels with:

+- The "Run Oracle Sweep" button on the dashboard, or
 - `POST /api/oracle/run`.

 ### 4. Smart contracts (`contracts/`)